Get serious about CO2

 People in Camden asking the council to Get Serious:

-Read more about the national campaign on the Friends of the Earth website, including reports, case studies and news on the 12 councils who’ve already signed up to the campaign.
+Read more about the national campaign on the Friends of the Earth website, ask your council to Get Serious about CO2 and read case studies and news on the councils who’ve signed up to the campaign.